Anonymous said: Hello. I heard that Rice invited a white supremacist to come speak to the school. This makes me a little hesitant to attend. Thoughts?

 I don’t mind at all.
 Love it when people can help me out.
 This is true as well.
 Thank you!

-Anonymous asked: I'm a junior in high school and I really want to go to Rice, around when should I start looking into the whole admission process?
+Anonymous said: I'm a junior in high school and I really want to go to Rice, around when should I start looking into the whole admission process?

 Junior year is a good year to start researching and actually decide where you want to apply.
 As far as the application process, it depends if you want to apply early decision or not.
 I did apply early, so I actually started the process in the late summer before senior year.
 You can get started on your essays and application early.
 It is a good idea to ask the teacher you need recommendations from as early as possible as well.

-Anonymous asked: Does Rice offer a lot of scholarships?
+Anonymous said: Does Rice offer a lot of scholarships?

 It depends on your financial situation.
 Some people are happy with the scholarships they receive, and some aren’t.
 But yes, on the whole, Rice gives a lot of assistance to students that really need it.